SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Experimental Results

 \subsection{Comparison}

-\paragraph{Dataset.} We tested our method on multiple datasets, including Synthetic Blender~\cite{mildenhall2021nerf}, DTU~\cite{jensen2014DTU}, Mip-NeRF360~\cite{barron2022mipnerf360}, and Tanks\&Temples~\cite{knapitsch2017tanks}, and we follow the same evaluation settings of 2DGS~\cite{2dgs} and 3DGS~\cite{3dgs} including the image resolution and the choice test set.
+\textbf{Dataset.} We tested our method on multiple datasets, including Synthetic Blender~\cite{mildenhall2021nerf}, DTU~\cite{jensen2014DTU}, Mip-NeRF360~\cite{barron2022mipnerf360}, and Tanks\&Temples~\cite{knapitsch2017tanks}, and we follow the same evaluation settings of 2DGS~\cite{2dgs} and 3DGS~\cite{3dgs} including the image resolution and the choice test set.
 We use PSNR, SSIM~\cite{brunet2011mathematical}, and LPIPS~\cite{zhang2018perceptual} to measure the performance on all datasets for the novel-view-synthesis task.
 For the surface reconstruction, use Chamfer Distance (CD) to measure the accuracy of geometry on the DTU~\cite{jensen2014DTU} dataset.

-\paragraph{Comparison on Different Spatially Varying Functions.} First, we present the comparison between 2DGS~\cite{2dgs} and three of our spatially varying functions in Table~\ref{tab:limitNum}.
-For per-scene results, please refer to the supplementary material.
-To avoid errors caused by different numbers of Gaussian points and to further demonstrate our stronger expressiveness, we also tested different functions and the original 2DGS~\cite{2dgs} with a limited number of Gaussians, as shown in Table~\ref{tab:limitNum}.
+\textbf{Comparison on Different Spatially Varying Functions.} First, we present the comparison between 2DGS~\cite{2dgs} and three of our spatially varying functions in Table~\ref{tab:limitNum}.

-For a fair comparison, we provide 2DGS*, which uses the same total number of parameters as our movable kernel method by increasing the number of Gaussian primitives, and they are not following the number limit in the table.
 It can be seen that on most datasets, our movable kernel achieves the best reconstruction quality for the novel-view-synthesis task.
 The spatially varying function of bilinear interpolation also achieves good results in some of the scenes.
 The tiny neural network performs well when the number of Gaussian primitive is limited, demonstrating its strong representation ability.
 However, optimizing a neural network is usually difficult with unstable convergence, thus performing worse than the other two functions without limiting primitive numbers.
+To avoid errors caused by different numbers of Gaussian points and to further demonstrate our stronger expressiveness, we also tested the original 2DGS~\cite{2dgs} and 2DGS without normal loss in a limited number of Gaussians, as shown in Table~\ref{tab:limitNum}.

+To ensure fair comparisons, we scale the number of Gaussians in standard 2DGS proportionally to match our method's total parameter count in Table~\ref{tab:2dgs*}, creating 2DGS*.
+For instance, when our approach uses 10,000 Gaussians (40\% more parameters per primitive), 2DGS* is adjusted to 14,000 primitives, maintaining parameter parity while preserving 2DGS's original structure to isolate architectural improvements from parameter scaling.
+While our primitive design increases per-element parameters by 40\% compared to 2DGS, the system achieves superior rendering quality with fewer total primitives and reduced overall parameters.
+This efficiency stems from enhanced representational capacity per primitive, enabling more compact scene encoding.

 Additionally, the spatially varying functions based on bilinear interpolation and tiny neural networks surpassed 2DGS~\cite{2dgs}, proving the effectiveness of these spatially varying functions.
 Fig.~\ref{fig:difffunc} shows the visual comparison of these three spatially varying functions.
 It can be seen that although the movable kernel function does not have the largest number of parameters (as shown in Fig.~\ref{fig:paras}), it has the best ability to reconstruct details.
 While the other two spatially varying functions cannot reconstruct all details as well as the movable kernel, they still show significant improvements compared to 2DGS~\cite{2dgs}.